Lindsaykerr1994/Appointment-Planner/README.md

 * Follow the respository link above to the GitHub Dashboard, and click "Clone or Download.
 * Use the "Clipboard Icon" to copy the URL and paste in the directory of your chosen Integrated Development Environment.

+*This project has been redeployed to Heroku and resubmitted for assessment on 31-08-2020*

 # Credits

 I wanted to thank anyone who supported me during this project: